 Why carrot cake you ask?
 Well, mostly because I unsubtly asked my sister what her favourite type of cake was.
 One week after I obtained the answer, she changed her answer to cheesecake.
 Sorry, but you snooze you lose.
 You’re getting a carrot cake, happy birthday xoxo

 Why gluten free?
-Because I’m a selfish witch and I want to eat the cake.
+Because I’m selfish and I want to eat the cake.
 End of story.

 - This gluten free carrot cake is pretty smooth sailing in terms of FODMAPs.
 Almond meal is FODMAP friendly in 24g serves, so with 100g in the whole cake you’d need to eat 1/4 of it in one sitting.